junxit/us-congress-bills-115/bill.md

 # H.R.
 6622

-> To designate the Federal building located at 2110 First Street in Fort Myers, Florida, as the “George W. Whitehurst Federal Building”.
+> To designate the Federal building located at 2110 First Street in Fort Myers, Florida, as the “George W. Whitehurst Federal Building and United States Courthouse”.

 ## § 1.
 Designation